The5thTear/TOTK-ModForge/Guides/ModelSwapping/model-swapping.md

 # Ultimate TOTK Modding Guide - Model Swapping + Materials

-Greetings modders!
-Whether you're a seasoned enthusiast or a novice explorer, this comprehensive guide is your key to unlocking the world of model swapping in TOTK and beyond.
+**Greetings modders!** Whether you're a seasoned enthusiast or a novice explorer, this comprehensive guide is your key to unlocking the world of model swapping in TOTK and *beyond*.

-#### 1.3 Overview of Modding in TOTK
-Get a lay of the land with an introductory overview, setting the stage for your modding escapades.

-### 2. Prerequisites
-For this guide, you will need a basic understanding of the [ResourceSizeTable](/Guides/restbl-guide.md), as well as a basic understanding of [Blender](https://www.blender.org/).

-#### 2.1 Required Software
-Equip yourself with the essential tools, including NX Editor, Switch Toolbox, and image editing software.
-Ensure you have a full TOTK game dump and a basic grasp of RESTBL and Blender.

-#### 2.2 Game Dump and File Structure
-Navigate the intricacies of TOTK's file structure, laying the foundation for your modding playground.

-#### 2.3 Basic Knowledge of RESTBL and Blender
-Master the basics of RESTBL and Blender, your trusty companions in the world of TOTK modding.

 ### 3. Model Preparation
 Before attempting to implement your model in game, we will need to prepare, and curate your model to ensure 100% compatability.

-#### 3.1 Obtaining or Creating Models and Textures
-Choose your arsenal: either extract models from BOTW, source them from free model repositories, or craft your own masterpieces.

 #### 3.2 Choosing Between Model Swapping and Adding New Models
 Dive into the decision-making process: swap existing models or introduce entirely new creations?
 The choice is yours.